 Working while holding the 10 o’clock position can lead to shoulder, arm, and hand pain as it would mean lifting one’s arms over the patient and leaning to one side.
 The 12 o’clock position is the optimum posture for preventing these types of ailments.
-In the 12 o’clock position, arms are not elevated and dentists can easily straddle the patient’s head.
-Dental professionals should keep in mind that 70% of treatment can be performed in the 11-12 o’clock position.
+In the 12 o’clock position, arms are not elevated, and dentists can easily straddle the patient’s head.
+Dental professionals should remember that 70% of treatment can be performed in the 11-12 o’clock position.

 2) TTL Loupes

-A forward head posture that is greater than 20 degrees can lead to severe neck pain.
+A forward head posture greater than 20 degrees can lead to severe neck pain.
 Through-the-lens (TTL) loupes do not allow dentists to keep a safe head posture.
-Also, utilizing long barrel (high magnification) scopes mounted in through-the-lens frames potentially result in an increased amount of pressure on the cervical spine that is usually combined with poor declination angle, leading to severe neck pain and dysfunction.
+Also, utilizing long barrel (high magnification) scopes mounted in through-the-lens frames potentially results in increased pressure on the cervical spine that is usually combined with poor declination angle, leading to severe neck pain and dysfunction.
 The optimal head posture angle is less than 20 degrees.

 3) Sitting Too Low

-When thighs are parallel to the floor while sitting on a flat seat pan, the pelvis is rolled backward and the low back curve is flattened.
-Flattening of the lumbar curve has a detrimental effect on both spinal musculature and the discs.
+When thighs are parallel to the floor while sitting on a flat seat pan, the pelvis is rolled backward, and the low back curve is flattened.
+Flattening the lumbar curve has a detrimental effect on spinal musculature and the discs.
 Hips should be higher than knees.
-Adjusting operator stool to a higher level can result in thighs sloping more steeply downward which helps the lumbar curve maintain its position.
+Adjusting the operator stool to a higher level can result in thighs sloping more steeply downward, which helps the lumbar curve maintain its position.
 When hips are positioned higher than knees, muscle strain, disc pressure, and low back pain can be prevented.

+The most prevalent side effects of poor posture are neck and back pain.
+Poor posture increases neck pain by straining muscles that support the neck.
 Neck pain is one of the most prevalent musculoskeletal complaints among dental professionals, particularly dentists.
-There are several measures to avert neck pain such as:
+There are several measures to avert neck pain, such as:

 1. Maintaining Safe Head Posture